 “We have a Canon Powershot and want to transfer photos from computer back to camera.
 Says SD card is write protected.
 How do we remove the write protection?”tomshardware

 Actually, a disk suddenly becoming write-protected is a very common issue, and it often comes out of the blue on a USB flash drive, pen drive, SD card or other data storage devices.

-After plugging a drive into your PC and start to copy or modify a file & folder, a pop-up window shows you one error: “The disk is write-protected.
+After plugging a drive into your PC to copy or modify a file & folder, a window might pop up with the error: “The disk is write-protected.
 Remove this write-protection or use another disk”.

-How to Remove USB/SD Card Write Protected Windows 10/8/7
+How to Remove Write Protection from USB Windows 10/8/7

 Solution 1: Check and Kill USB Flash Drive Viruses

 When a USB flash drive, pen drive, or SD card is plugged into a PC, it could be easily attacked by viruses attached to spyware downloaded from an illegal website.
 The files or folders on this device could also be easily filled with viruses that can lead to the disk is write-protected error on your storage device.